Harry R. Dammer, Ph.D., Chair

 Meghan Ashlin Rich, Ph.D.

 Loreen Wolfer, Ph.D.

-Courses in Sociology are designed to meet the intellectual and career interests of students who are concerned about what is happening in their society and in their daily personal interaction with other people.
-The courses are designed to help the student interested in social work, human services, industrial organization, urban planning, etc., to attain a pre-professional orientation to these fields.
+Courses in Sociology are designed to meet the intellectual and career interests of students who are concerned about a variety of issues that are integral in our society including race, ethnicity, gender, age, education and social class.
+The program is designed to help the student interested in social work, human services, industrial organization, urban planning, etc., to attain a pre-professional orientation to these fields.

 Students interested in Urban Planning are advised to include: SOC 219 , SOC 224 , SOC 331 , and SOC 323 in their electives; for Social Work, SOC 234 , SOC 115 , SOC 219 , SOC 328 , and SOC 224 ; for Human Resources/Administration, SOC 226 and SOC 228 .